villevli/villevli.github.io/README.md

 ### Networking
 - Client side code and GraphQL queries for our backend API
 - HTTP request pipeline system in client with middleware methods to easily add logging, retrying, etc.
-- Wrapper interface for the backend API to easily swap the implementation to a mockup version in client for testing locally
+- Wrapper interface for the backend API to easily swap the implementation to a mockup version in client for testing offline locally

-### Optimization
-- Optimized code and assets to improve performance and battery life
-- Fixed methods using too much CPU or GC allocations per frame with help of the Unity profiler
-- Reduced overdraw and draw calls with help of the frame debugger
-- Reduced memory usage and app size by finding unused assets and optimizing sprite sizes and atlases with help of Unity's build report and a custom project scanning tool to find where assets are used
-- Optimized UI components like UIParticleSystem to reduce UI canvas rebuilds and layout updates

 ### Tools
 - Runtime debug menu to view logs and adjust game settings on device.
 Used extensively by QA and to share logs